cleophasmashiri/insurance-claim-camunda-bpm/README.md

 1. Business Case: Insurance Claims Process.

-     ..* a.
-Allow a customer to submit an insurance claim from a mobile device, and take photos, view claim status and receive email notifications as the claim is processed.
+     ..* Allow a customer to submit an insurance claim from a mobile device, and take photos, view claim status and receive email notifications as the claim is processed.
-     ..* b.
-Allow a manager to assign a consultant, and approve or decline an insurance claim.
+     ..* Allow a manager to assign a consultant, and approve or decline an insurance claim.
-     ..* c.
-Allow a consultant to inspect a damaged vehicle.
+     ..* Allow a consultant to inspect a damaged vehicle.

 2. Collaborative modelling with BPMN 2 and Camunda Modeler.